tetrau/integv/README.md

 to decode the file.

-Here's a comparison of verifying a 70 MB mp4 file using integv and FFmpeg.
+Here's a comparison of verifying a 70 MB mp4 file using integv and FFmpeg. integv only takes about 60 microseconds, FFmpeg takes about 10 seconds.

  ```
 python3 -m timeit "import integv;integv.FileIntegrityVerifier().verify('../test.mp4')"